Reference / Case Study

 Alert history and failure modes

-The alert history is where the setup becomes easier to debug and tune.
+The alert history view is where the setup becomes easier for operators to debug and fine tune the system.

 • stale-sensor warnings when the freshness story degrades

-• time-stamped event evidence that can support incident review or threshold tuning
+• timestamped evidence that can support incident review, threshold tuning, and rule refinement

 Image description: The updated alert history shows that the same room-health path can surface CO2, temperature, and freshness events as explicit monitor evidence instead of leaving the operator to infer them from raw values.

-• a temperature or humidity trend that supports the diagnosis
+• temperature or humidity may show that the room is changing over time

 How the STM32 SCD4x integration was done

-The device slice is built around the STM32 B-L475E-IOT01A2.
-The main firmware change was adding an external SCD4x CO2 sensor on the device side while keeping the integration modular.
+The device is built around STM32 B-L475E-IOT01A2.
+The main firmware change was adding an external SCD41 CO2 sensor on the device side while keeping the integration modular.
 The module shown here is the SCD41, which sits inside the broader SCD4x sensor family.

 STM32 B-L475E-IOT01A2 board wired to an SCD4x CO2 sensor module for the indoor climate device slice

-Image description: The integrated device photo shows the STM32 B-L475E-IOT01A2 board physically wired to the SCD4x CO2 sensor module.
+Image description: The integrated device photo shows the STM32 B-L475E-IOT01A2 board physically wired to the SCD41 CO2 sensor module.
 It provides the board-level context behind the room-health readings shown in the monitor screenshots.

 At a high level, the integration looks like this:

-• the SCD4x module is connected to the STM32 over I2C
+• the SCD41 module is connected to the STM32 over I2C

 • a modular sensor abstraction reads the sensor and normalizes the sample into room-health fields